Services We Offer

 Speech Tactics provides effective therapeutic interventions for a variety of articulation/phonological disorders that impact a person’s speech intelligibility.
 We develop individualized therapy plans and home exercise programs to meet the unique communication needs of each client.
 Speech sound disorders may include difficulty with articulation (making sounds) and phonological processes (sound patterns).
 Children acquire specific speech sounds at different developmental stages (age ranges) as they grow.
-Parents of children who have a speech sound disorder usually say the following:
+Parents of children who have a speech sound disorder or speech delay usually say the following:

 - “I do not understand my child most of the time.”